perezdanyer/cmssw/Alignment/OfflineValidation/README.md

 Variable | Default value | Explanation
 -------- | ------------- | -----------
-dataset | Single test file | A file list containing all analysis files. alignments | None | An array of alignment sets for which the validation is run. trackCollection     | "ALCARECOTkAlMinBias" | Track collection used for the analysis. maxevents     | 1 | Maximum number of events before cmsRun terminates.
+dataset | Single test file | A file list containing all analysis files. filesPerJob | 5 | Number of files per job when running via CRAB or condor alignments | None | An array of alignment sets for which the validation is run. trackCollection     | "ALCARECOTkAlMinBias" | Track collection used for the analysis. maxevents     | 1 | Maximum number of events before cmsRun terminates.